joschkabirk/jetclass-top-qcd/README.md

 </details>

 ## Run the code (on the DESY Maxwell cluster)
+You'll have to make sure that you have the JetClass dataset stored on your machine and adapt the paths in `prepare_dataset.py` accordingly.

-The code can be executed within this repo by running the following singularity command:
+The code can then be executed within this repo by running the following singularity command:
 ```bash
 singularity exec --nv -B /home -B /beegfs /beegfs/desy/user/birkjosc/singularity_images/pytorch-image-v0.0.8.img \
     bash -c "source /opt/conda/bin/activate && python prepare_dataset.py"
 ```
 If you don't have access to the DESY Maxwell cluster, you can also run the code somewhere else of course, but you'll have to build the singularity image yourself.
 The image is located on DockerHub at `jobirk/pytorch-image:v0.0.8`.